ggerganov/llama.cpp/README.md

   Check [BLIS.md](docs/BLIS.md) for more information.

 - #### SYCL
-  SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.
+  SYCL is a higher-level programming model used to improve programming productivity on various hardware accelerators.

   llama.cpp based on SYCL is used to **support Intel GPU** (Data Center Max series, Flex series, Arc series, Built-in GPU and iGPU).